frank/oxylus/README.md

-# Prometheus
+# Oxylus
-A knowledge based troubleshooter system for debugging C code, aimed at basic use of the language.
+A knowledge based system for deciding what type of wood to use for a specific application.

-Courtesy of Dr. Arnold Meijster.
+Courtesy of the expert carpenter Timo Stolt.